 Before you start comparing car loans, check your free annual credit report and your credit score.
 There are several ways to check your credit score for free, including online through Credit Sesame.
 Doing this has two advantages.

 First of all, knowing whether you have good credit or poor credit will give you a better idea of what interest rate you’re likely to qualify for.
 That way, when a bank makes you an offer, you’ll know if it’s reasonable.
-Sites like ValuePenguin and myAutoloan.com can show you what rates are typical for your credit score.
+Sites like ValuePenguin and myAutoloan.com can show you what auto loan rates are typical for your credit score.

 Second, it gives you a chance to make sure your credit report is accurate.
-If you find any errors that could be dragging down your score – for instance, a loan you don’t really have, or a missed payment that was actually made on time – you can correct these errors before you apply for a loan.
-To give yourself time to do this, you should check your credit report a few months before you need to start loan shopping.
+If you find any errors that could be dragging down your score — for instance, a loan you don’t really have, or a missed payment that was actually made on time — you can correct these errors before you apply for a loan.
+To give yourself time to do this, plan to check your credit report a few months before you need to start loan shopping.

 3. Know Your Budget